redmondmj/ansible_lab/readme.md

         Hostname 172.16.147.1
         User    administrator
 ```
-To test these `ssh ansible-ubuntu-1`
+To test these run this for each: `ssh ansible-ubuntu-1`  it may complain about your permissions being too open... `sudo chmod 600 ubuntu`

 ### Add Hosts to Ansible Inventory

 See example: inventory.ini